Ball (video game)

-Game & Watch: Ball (originally known as Time-Out: Toss-Up in North America) is an action Game & Watch video game game released as a part of the Silver series on April 28, 1980.
-It was the first Game & Watch game to come out, and has been released a number of times over the years in various ways.
-Multiple games and accessories feature Ball as an Easter egg, including the Game Boy Camera and Kanji Sonomama DS Rakubiki Jiten.
+Game & Watch: Ball (originally known as Time-Out: Toss-Up in North America) is an action Game & Watch video game released as a part of the Silver series on April 28, 1980.
+It was the first Game & Watch game to come out and has been released a number of times over the years in various ways.

+Multiple games and accessories feature Ball as an Easter egg, including the Game Boy Camera and Kanji Sonomama Rakubiki Jiten DS.
 It also frequently appeared in the Game & Watch Gallery series, which both compiles Game & Watch games and remakes them with Mario characters.
-It was also released for the DSi on the DSi Shop as an individual game along with several other Game & Watch games.
+It was also released for the Nintendo DSi on the DSi Shop as an individual game along with several other Game & Watch games.

 Gameplay

 Ball is displayed on a single-screen Game & Watch system, and offers players two ways to play it.
 In Game A, players have to juggle two balls at a time.
 As the balls fall, players must move the juggler's hands to catch them, earning a point for each successful catch.
 The objective is to continuously catch the balls that fall and throw them back up, and if a single ball is dropped, the game ends.
 In Game B, players must juggle three balls at a time, with each successful catch rewarding ten points instead of one.
 In addition to the normal gameplay, Ball also has a clock.